 Malaysia is a stunning and multicultural country that has so much to offer to its visitors.
 A melting pot for a good number of cultures that call Malaysia their home, you can find the same variety in all of the places and experiences here.
 The country has a lot to offer to its discerning tourists in terms of all the Malaysian tourist attractions like beautiful islands, beaches, quaint towns, heritage sites, and adventure spots.
 You can find something for everyone here, and that is why Malaysia is a must-visit.
+Here we have compiled 12 of the most stunning places to visit in Malaysia.

 Here Is A List Of The Best Places To Visit In Malaysia